 If you’re a digital designer, you’re comfortable working in the time domain and you probably have a great conceptual understanding of time-dependent electronics behavior.
 If you’re now starting to work in the RF realm and you need to design an all-analog or mixed-signal system, RF PCB layout will need to become a new specialty.
 Once you’ve created your RF PCB layout, there are some field solver tools you can use to evaluate your designs and ensure your system will operate as intended.
 If you’re a digital designer and you’re now jumping into high-frequency analog design, keep reading to learn more about RF PCB design guidelines in layout and routing.

-When you’re starting an RF PCB layout, there are some considerations that are typical for any board.
+When you’re starting an RF PCB layout, some considerations are typical for any board.
 How large is the board?
 Where do the critical components or connectors need to be located?
 How will it mechanically fit into its enclosure?
 These are all important questions for any PCB, but RF systems carry some unique design considerations that need to be answered.

 Here are some of the important questions to answer when developing an RF PCB layout or a digital system with a high-frequency RF section: